Andy-Pham-72/GoodVitamins/iHerb webscraper/README.md

 ## Future Work

 This is the first web scraping script I've written so there are still some issues; for example, the script can catch non-vitamin products and run unstably sometimes.
 I'm trying to optimize the script so it can run smoothly everytimes.
-Therefore, any contributions are welcome.
+Therefore, any contributions are very welcome.